Home

 If you can find one used and can justify it in your budget I'd recommend picking one up.

-You certainly don't need it to operate and a new one would eat up a significant chunk of change (~$1000 retail).
+You certainly don't need it to operate and a new one would eat up a significant chunk of change, but for me it's just a much easier way to work and a very useful tool to have around.

 Single Channel Controllers